Seung (Korean surname)

-As a surname
+Seung, also spelled Sung, is an uncommon Korean surname.

+Overview

 There are two hanja which may be used to write the surname Seung, each indicating different lineages.
 The 2000 South Korean census found 3,304 people with these surnames.

 More common (承)

 The more common Seung surname is written with a hanja meaning "inherit" (承; 이을 승; ieul seung).
 The 2000 South Korean census found 2,494 people with this family name, and 762 households.
 The surviving bon-gwan (origin of a clan lineage, not necessarily the actual residence of the clan members) at that time included: